prezet/prezet-web/storage/prezet/content/upgrade.md

 - **$date** is now required in `FrontmatterData`, representing the published date of a post or page.
 - **$author** is a nullable property for referencing your site authors.
 You can define multiple authors in the `prezet.authors` array in `config/prezet.php`.
 - **DocumentData** is introduced to unify front matter metadata with system fields like `slug`, `hash`, `createdAt`, and `updatedAt`.
 It wraps `FrontmatterData` in the `$document->frontmatter` property.
+- The FrontmatterData class has been removed from the config.
+If you need to override the default class you can do so by binding your custom `FrontmatterData` class in the service container.

 ## 7. PostCSS & Tailwind